Ironsail-Philip/universal-memory/CODEX-VERIFIED.md

 **Size:** 333 bytes

 **Function:**
-1. Displays unified memory banner
+1. Calls the shared loader with a 5-second dedupe guard
-2. Loads last 10 memories from all sources
+2. Prints the unified memory banner + entries when not suppressed
-3. Launches `codex` with all arguments
+3. Launches the real `codex` binary (via `command codex`)

 **Result:** ✅ Wrapper script exists and is executable